-- 1. Continuously review, refine, and calibrate lifecycle and risk profiles to better reflect actual practices and improve capital projections.
-In particular: - the timing of various lifecycle events, the triggers for treatment, anticipated impacts of each treatment, and costs - the various attributes used to estimate the likelihood and consequence of asset failures, and their respective weightings - 2.
-Asset management planning is highly sensitive to replacement costs.
-Periodically update replacement costs based on recent projects, invoices, or estimates, as well as condition assessments, or any other technical reports and studies.
-Material and labour costs can fluctuate due to local, regional, and broader market trends, and substantially so during major world events.
-Accurately estimating the replacement cost of like-for-like assets can be challenging.
-Ideally, several recent projects over multiple years should be used.
-Staff judgement and historical data can help attenuate extreme and temporary fluctuations in cost estimates and keep them realistic. - 3.
-Like replacement costs, an asset's established serviceable life can have dramatic impacts on all projections and analyses, including long-range forecasting and financial recommendations.
+- 1. Update condition assessments in the system to better align with the infield deterioration of the Municipalities infrastructure. - Asset management planning is highly sensitive to replacement costs.
+Periodically update replacement costs based on recent projects, invoices, or estimates, as well as condition assessments, or any other technical reports and studies. - 3.
+An asset's established serviceable life can have dramatic impacts on all projections and analyses, including long-range forecasting and financial recommendations.
 Periodically reviewing and updating these values to better reflect in-field performance and staff judgement is recommended.